Origin and History

 Drummers of the regiments of dragoons usually wore the same uniform as the troopers heavily laced with yellow and black braids or a uniform with inverted colours.

-Ordinair-standarte (in 1764): swallow tailed silk pennant, flagpole striped red and black, golden spearhead.
+Ordinair-standarte (in 1764): swallow tailed silk pennant, flagpole striped red and black, golden finial.

-Ordinair-standarte (Other variant in 1764): swallow tailed silk pennant, flagpole striped red and black, golden spearhead.
+Ordinair-standarte (other variant in 1764): swallow tailed silk pennant, flagpole striped red and black, golden finial.

 This article incorporates texts from the following book which is now in the public domain: